aiidateam/aiida-core/docs/source/intro/get_started.rst

 A working AiiDA installation consists of three core components:

 * ``aiida-core``: The main python package and associated CLI ``verdi``.
-* `PostgreSQL <https://www.postgresql.org>`_: A service which manages the database where we store generated data.
+* |PostgreSQL|: A service which manages the database where we store generated data.
-* `RabbitMQ <https://www.rabbitmq.com>`_: A service which manages communication with the processes that we run.
+* |RabbitMQ|: A service which manages communication with the processes that we run.

 Each component may be installed separately, depending on your use case.
 Here we first provide the simplest approaches for installation on your local computer.